All Products

 setx ALIBABA_CLOUD_ACCESS_KEY_SECRET yourAccessKeySecret /M

-/M indicates that the environment variable is of system level.
-You can choose not to use this parameter when you configure a user-level environment variable.
+The /M parameter indicates a system environment variable.
+You can omit this parameter when you set a user environment variable.

 [System.Environment]::SetEnvironmentVariable('ALIBABA_CLOUD_ACCESS_KEY_ID', 'yourAccessKeyID', [System.EnvironmentVariableTarget]::User)